ProfessionalWiki/Maps/INSTALL.md

 For upgrading, simply edit the `composer.local.json` or `composer.json` and update the version constraint.
 Then run `composer update`.

-Example for a `require` section just with Maps:
+Example of a `require` section just with Maps:

 ```json
     "require": {